parkminhyung/Option-Calculator/README.md

 ### A powerful option strategy simulation and analysis tool for financial investors

 ## What's New
+- Advanced Greeks Added: Vanna and Charm greeks have been added for sophisticated option analysis.
 - Strategy Performance Analysis: Now calculates and displays the win rate for each option strategy.
 - Probability Curve Visualization: Added a probability distribution curve to the profit/loss plot for strategy outcomes.
 - Enhanced Option Pricing: Uses delta-neutral implied volatility instead of 52-week volatility for theoretical option pricing.